Soldaderas: Modern-day portrayals

 A believable soldadera and a female soldier were portrayed by Jenny Gago as the good-natured prostitute La Garduna in Old Gringo (1989) and Marie Gomez as the tough and passionate Lieut.
 Chiquita in The Professionals (1966).

 Soldaderas have also regained some of their respect through the arts.
 The Ballet Folklórico de México did a U.S. tour in 2010 celebrating Mexico's history.
 When it came time to celebrate the Mexican Revolution, the ballet celebrated it only through the female soldiers.
 As well, the image of soldaderas has also reverted to a symbol of fighting for women's rights for some adults.
 Especially for Mexican women and Americans in the United States that come from a Mexican heritage, the idea of a soldadera has gone back to the original meaning of the word and denotes a female soldier.
 For them, a soldadera holds a spirit of revolution and has become a sort of role model for self-empowerment, especially for Mexican ancestry females in the United States as they are not just fighting as part of the minority of women, but also as part of the chicano minority.

-The fighting soldadera was adopted by the chicano movement, the mindset of soldaderas being violent hot blooded revolutionaries or poor, pregnant camp followers persisted when depicting the soldadera.
+The fighting soldadera was adopted by the Chicano movement.
+The mindset of soldaderas being violent hot blooded revolutionaries or poor, pregnant camp followers persisted when depicting the soldadera.
 The Chicana feminist movement took the iconography of the soldaderas and made it their own.
-The brown berrets, a chicana female activism group calls them their inspiration.
-As well the Chicano movement latched onto them as well, but while women praised their valor, and courage in battle men praised their loyalty to their husbands, and nation further illustrating the machismo culture and the ideological split among the sexes.
+The brown berrets, a chicana female activism group, calls them their inspiration.
+The Chicano movement latched onto them as well, but while women praised their valor and courage in battle, men praised their loyalty to their husbands, and nation further illustrating the machismo culture and the ideological split among the sexes.